Helen Hong

 Helen Hong (헬렌 홍) is an American stand-up comedian, actress, director, and producer.
 She has appeared in such works as Jane the Virgin, Parks and Recreation, and the Coen Brothers' Inside Llewyn Davis.
 She has a regular spot on NPR's Wait Wait...
 Don't Tell Me! and hosts a trivia podcast called Go Fact Yourself.
 She formerly hosted the podcast Little Ethnic Girls.
 She has a recurring role on Nickelodeon's The Thundermans and had a recurring role as Mrs. Song in Starz's Blunt Talk.
 Hong is known for her comedic NowThis videos.

 Early life

-Hong's parents are immigrants to New York City from South Korea.
+Helen Hong was born in Los Angeles, California.
+Her parents emigrated to New York City from South Korea.
 She was raised on the East Coast, but spent some time in South Korea, as well.
-Hong attended high school at Tottenville High School in Staten Island, New York and North Andover High School in North Andover, Massachusetts and attended the University of Massachusetts in Amherst, Massachusetts.
+Hong attended high school at Tottenville High School in Staten Island, New York and North Andover High School in North Andover, Massachusetts, and attended the University of Massachusetts in Amherst, Massachusetts.